 The main aim of this project was to provide a basis for the creation of an international network of farmers and scientists, to jointly elaborate new and interdisciplinary approaches to health measurement and health research in ecological agriculture.
 This will ultimately serve to improve health effects in the entire food system.
 To provide a common ground for the development of this network, the second aim of this project was to identify which principles, strategies and methods organic farmers have adopted that make them successful in relation to health management on their farms.
 This has led to the identification of best practice examples in each project country with regards to health and managing healthy agricultural systems.
-Building on this experience in practice and on findings from a former research project reviewing health concepts in ecological agriculture (funded by the Ekhaga Foundation, project code 2011-74), this project has produced a set of transferable statements to increase the direct translation of organic principles into practice and improve the communication and demonstration of health concepts among all stakeholders.
-It has further initiated the creation of a best practice network of health in organic agriculture, and has connected farmers and scientists for future collaboration to increase health effects in organic agricultural food systems.
+Building on this experience in practice and on findings from a former research project code 2011-74), this project has produced a set of transferable statements to increase the direct translation of organic principles into practice and improve the communication and demonstration of health concepts among all stakeholders.
+It has further initiated the creation of a best practice network of health in organic agriculture, and has connected farmers and scientists for future collaboration to increase health effects in organic agriculture agricultural food systems.